FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 Similar to BGPsec, FC-BGP relies on RPKI to perform route origin validation {{RFC6483}}.
 Additionally, any FC-BGP speaker that wishes to process the FC path attribute along with BGP UPDATE messages MUST obtain a router certificate and store it in the RPKI repository.
 This certificate is associated with its AS number.
 The router key generation here follows {{RFC8208}} and {{RFC8635}}.

 It is NOT RECOMMENDED that both BGPsec and FC-BGP simultaneously be enabled in a BGP network.
 However, if a BGP update message contains both BGPsec and FC-BGP features, the BGP speaker should process the message properly.
 In such cases, the BGP speaker should prioritize BGPsec over FC-BGP.
 This means that if a BGP update message includes the BGPsec_PATH attribute, a BGP speaker that supports both BGPsec and FC-BGP should use the Secure_Path instead of the AS_PATH to generate or verify the FC segments.
 This prioritization ensures that the presence of FC-BGP does not compromise the security benefits of BGPsec in the same update message.
+More discussion is at {{coexist_bgpsec}}.

 ## Requirements Language